Madrid adopts virus restrictions exposing poor-rich divide

+A few dozen protesters clad in Spanish flags called for Sánchez to step down outside of the Madrid government’s meeting place.

+On Sunday, hundreds had also taken their grievances to the streets, clapping in unison while shouting for Ayuso to step down.
+The protesters also called for the new restrictions to be extended to all the city, expressing anger at authorities for acting late and targeting the poorest areas while not doing enough to reinforce the region’s health centers with more staff.

-MADRID (AP) — Police in the Spanish capital and its surrounding towns on Monday stopped people coming in and out of some working-class neighborhoods that have been partially locked down to stem Europe’s fastest coronavirus spread.
+On the first day of the new limitations, police in the Spanish capital and its surrounding towns stopped people coming in and out of the targeted areas but only to relay information.

-The police controls will only relay information on the restrictions for the first two days.
 Enforcement of stay-in orders will be mandatory starting from Wednesday and those not justifying their trips for work, study or medical reasons will face fines, regional authorities said.

-The new heightened restrictions, including occupancy limits in shops and restaurants and closed parks, affect some 860,000 residents.
-They have been met with protests from people who think that authorities are stigmatizing the poor.

 The targeted areas have a 14-day rate of transmission above 1,000 cases per 100,000 inhabitants, some of the highest in Europe.
 They are also densely populated with less-affluent residents who cram into small apartments and use public transportation to work in manual jobs in other areas of the city.